jsjoeio/joeprevite.com/content/2020-05-30-how-to-learn-typescript-quickly/index.md

 Think **small wins**, **milestones** and **success spirals**.

-Small wins are the little accomplishments that we oftentimes take for granted.
+[Small wins](https://hbr.org/2011/05/the-power-of-small-wins) are the little accomplishments that we oftentimes take for granted.
 Examples are things like learning a new concept or finishing a chapter in book.
 Celebrate these.

 Milestones are the next step up.
 These can either be date-based or achievment-based.
 Date-based would be hitting the 1-month mark in your 3-month timeframe for your learning project.
 Achievement-based would be finishing one of your key results.
 Either way, these are things to be celerbated and help you sustain the momentum.

-Success spiral is a term I first heard in Motivation Hack by Nick Winter.
+Success spiral is a term I first heard in [Motivation Hack by Nick Winter](http://www.nickwinter.net/the-motivation-hacker).
 It's the idea that you set yourself up for success for starting small and moving outwards, like a spiral.
 In this case with TypeScript, maybe you say, "I'm going to write one line of TypeScript a day."
 Sounds trivial, right?
 Good, it should.
 You start there, establish the habit, then build upwards and outwards.
 Upwards meaning you continue doing it everyday.
 Outwards meaning you increase the lines of code (without losing the habit).

 ### Share with Others

-> Pass on what you learn, Luke..
+> Pass on what you have learned, Luke..
 >
-> --Yoda
+> —Yoda

 One of the most important parts of staying on track is sharing with others and Learning in Public.
 There are various mediums you can choose from for sharing.